myrrlyn/website-content/uses.md

 fairly easy, other than the initial learning wall and some sporadic hardware failures.
 I enjoyed it a lot.

-My primary work environment is now an AWS rented machine which, at about $20/mo, will remain cheaper than repairing the deceased desktops for several years.

 ## Phones

 I started on a Nokia Lumia 920, then 1020.
 I maintain that those phones, and the